The Garden (Take That song)

-"The Garden" is a song by British group Take That.
+"The Garden" is a song by English group Take That.
 It was released on 20 March 2009 as the third single from their fifth studio album, The Circus.
+The Garden was released exclusively in Europe, as an alternative to the British-only single "Up All Night".

 Song information

-Mark Owen originally intended to sing the song's bridge during its writing and recording, but was surprised and impressed when Howard Donald sang it instead, which was kept in the final recording.
+Mark Owen originally intended to sing the song's bridge during its writing and recording but was surprised and impressed when Howard Donald sang it instead, which was kept in the final recording.

 The song's B-side is "84", the same B-side of their preceding single "Up All Night", and is sung by Jason Orange.

 Promotion

 The band performed "The Garden" on BBC's Comic Relief show on 13 March 2009.
 The song has been performed on Mooi!
 Weer De Leeuw in the Netherlands on 14 March 2009.
 The song was then performed on Swiss television on the show Music Stars on 15 March 2009.
 The group then made an appearance on the Italian version of The X Factor on 17 March 2009.
-The band also performed the song on German TV show Wetten, dass..? on 21 March 2009.
+The band also performed the song on the German TV show Wetten, dass..? on 21 March 2009.
 The band then performed the track at the final of The X Factor (Denmark) on 27 March 2009.